CityofToronto/bdit_congestion/congestion_mapping/README.md

 `agg_lvl` is matched to a specified aggregation level in `congestion.aggregation_levels`.
 These are keywords to the [`date_trunc`](https://www.postgresql.org/docs/9.6/static/functions-datetime.html#FUNCTIONS-DATETIME-TRUNC) function, which is how the metrics get aggregated over an aggregation period.
 Aggregation levels must therefore be an acceptable parameter to the [`date_trunc`](https://www.postgresql.org/docs/9.6/static/functions-datetime.html#FUNCTIONS-DATETIME-TRUNC) function.

-`rom_mon` must be before `to_mon` and both must have a day = 1.
+`from_mon` must be before `to_mon` and both must have a day = 1.
 There are no sanity checks on whether the days spanned by `from_mon-to_mon` is actually greater than the specified aggregation level so make sure to check the dates used in the function calls

 If the optional parameter `timeperiod` is not specified, the function will aggregate each hour of the day individually.
 Otherwise it will aggregate only over the specified timerange.